B2. Operations

 Encourage students to explain their strategy using the materials they used or the calculations they made.

-Encourage other students who used the same materials but a different counting strategy to explain their own approach.
+Encourage other students who used the same materials but a different strategy to explain their own approach.

 Examples of counting strategies to solve the following problem: